State and Local Policy Database

 DTE provides two comprehensive programs for multifamily properties.
 The Multifamily In-Unit Improvements Program offers no-cost direct install of energy-efficient lighting, showerheads, faucet aerators, programmable thermostats, and pipe wrap installation where units have electric water heating.
 The program also conducts a free energy assessment to identify other potential energy-saving upgrades.
 Additionally, these utilities offer the Multifamily Common Areas Improvements Program, which offers rebates for common area measures such as interior and exterior lighting, furnace/boiler upgrades, water heating, air conditioning, building and duct insulation, programmable thermostats, and ENERGY STAR windows.

-In 2019, according to DTE, the program saved 6,339 MWh and 0.65 MMtherms, while spending $4,306,000 on electric and $2,597,000 on natural gas customers.
-They served 10,000 electric housing units in 81 multifamily properties and 5,400 natural gas housing units in 98 multifamily properties in 2019.
+In 2021, according to DTE, the program saved 68,881 Mcf while spending $4,306,000 on electric and $2,597,000 on natural gas customers.
+They served 3,376 electric properties and 3,500 natural gas housing properties in 2021.

 DTE Energy does not provide building managers with automated benchmarking data through ENERGY STAR Portfolio Manager for multitenant commercial or multifamily buildings.
 The City of Detroit does not provide community-wide energy usage information at the aggregate level for community planning and evaluation purposes.
 The City of Detroit does not advocate for better access to utility data for ratepayers or the establishment of data-sharing agreements between the city and its utilities.